-Funding Sources, Allocations, and Rollover
+Funding Sources, and Allocations and Rollover

-Funding for ILSFA projects comes from two sources: utility-held funds collected from the Renewable Portfolio Standard riders and the Renewable Energy Resources Fund (RERF).
-The amount of funding allocated to each ILSFA sub-program from the two sources will be announced prior to the opening of the 2024-2025 project submission window in an announcement posted on the ILSFA website and emailed to stakeholders.
+Funding for ILSFA projects comes from two sources - utility-held funds collected from the Renewable Portfolio Standard riders and the Renewable Energy Resources Fund (RERF).
+The amount of funding allocated to each ILSFA sub-program from the two sources will be announced prior to the opening of the 20242-20253 project submission window, in an announcement posted on the ILSFA website and emailed to stakeholders.
 Projects' REC contracts will be funded solely with one or the other funding sources.
-Projects would generally be first funded by utility funds.
-Each subsequent project would generally receive utility funds until a selected project's incentive value exceeds the utility funds remaining.
-That project would instead receive RERF funds, and each subsequent selected project would follow the same process.
-Each project's incentive value would generally first be compared to the remaining utility funds to determine if there is enough budget remaining to fully fund it and if not, the project would receive RERF funding.
-When there are not sufficient funds available in either the utility fund or the RERF to fully fund the next selected project, the project will be designated as "utilityfunded pending resizing."
+Projects would generally be first funded by the utility fundswill be awarded funding in the order selected, with the utility funds generally being allocated first, meaning that the first project selected during the Project Selection Protocol wouldill receive utility funds.
+Each subsequent project wouldill generally receive utility funds, until a selected project's incentive value exceeds the utility funds remaining.
+That project wouldill instead receive RERF funds, and each subsequent selected project wouldill follow the same process.
+Each project's incentive value wouldil generally first be compared to the remaining utility funds to determine if there is enough budget remaining to fully fund it, and, if not, the project wouldil receive RERF funding.
+When there are not sufficient funds available in either the utility fund or the RERF to fully fund the next selected project, the project will be designated as "utility-funded pending resizing."
 The next selected project will be designated as "RERF-funded pending resizing."
-The remaining projects will then be ordered (and randomized, if required) to determine their place on the waitlist.
+Remaining projects will then be ordered (and randomized if required) to determine their place on the waitlist.